Richard Neville, 16th Earl of Warwick: Yorkist Triumph

+In power

 Warwick's apex

 Warwick's position after the accession of Edward IV was stronger than ever.
 He had now succeeded to his father's possessions—including his vast network of retainers—and in 1462 he also inherited his mother's lands and the Salisbury title.
-Altogether he had an annual income from his lands of over £7,000 far more than any other man in the realm but the king.
+Altogether, he had an annual income from his lands of over £7,000, far more than any other man in the realm but the king.
 Edward confirmed Warwick's position as Captain of Calais, and made him High Admiral of England and Steward of the Duchy of Lancaster, along with several other offices.
 His brothers also benefited: John Neville, Lord Montagu, was made Warden of the East March in 1463, and the next year created Earl of Northumberland.
 George Neville, Bishop of Exeter, was confirmed in his post as chancellor by King Edward, and in 1465 promoted to the archbishopric of York.

 By late 1461, risings in the north had been put down, and in the summer of 1462, Warwick negotiated a truce with Scotland.
 In October the same year, Margaret of Anjou invaded England with troops from France, and managed to take the castles of Alnwick and Bamburgh.
 Warwick had to organise the recapture of the castles, which was accomplished by January 1463.
-The leaders of the rebellion, including Sir Ralph Percy, were pardoned and left in charge of the retaken castles.
+The leaders of the rebellion, including Ralph Percy, were pardoned and left in charge of the retaken castles.
 At this point, Warwick felt secure enough to travel south; in February he buried the remains of his father and brother at Bisham Priory, and in March he attended parliament at Westminster.

 That same spring, however, the north rose up in rebellion once more, when Ralph Percy laid siege to Norham Castle.
 Warwick returned to the north and rescued Norham in July, but the Lancastrians were left in possession of Northumberland, and the government decided on a diplomatic approach instead.
 Separate truces were negotiated with Scotland and France by late 1463, which allowed Warwick to retake the Northumbrian castles held by the Lancastrian rebels in the spring of 1464.
 This time no clemency was given, and around thirty of the rebel leaders were executed.